Nicholas Pesarcik, CAS Business Manager, firstname.lastname@example.org

 * As of August 2, 2021, faculty and staff will no longer be required to obtain dean, vice president or provost approval for university-related domestic or international travel.
 All employees should continue to follow the Centers for Disease Control (CDC) guidelines and recommendations related to travel.

-* New requirement for international university travel: All university international airline travel must be booked using the Concur system and with the preferred university provider in order to maintain a university travel registry.
+* New requirement for international university travel: All university international airline travel must be booked using the Collegiate Travel Planners system.
 Read more about it here.

-- Open to Assistant, Associate, Full Professors, POPs
+- Open to Assistant, Associate, Full Professors, POPs, TAPs, and Graduate Students

 - Must be presenting or have an invited role at conference

-- For faculty, up to $1,300.00 over the fiscal year (July 1 - June 30), which can be applied to more than one trip, if funds are available.
+- For faculty, up to $1,500.00 over the fiscal year (July 1 - June 30), which can be applied to more than one trip, if funds are available

-- For graduate students, up to $300.00 over the fiscal year (July 1 - June 30), which can be applied to more than one trip, if funds are available.
+- For graduate students, up to $750.00 over the fiscal year (July 1 - June 30), which can be applied to more than one trip, if funds are available

 - Funds are issued on a first come, first serve basis

-- Must submit request well in advance (30 days)
+- Must submit request at least 30 days in advance

 Because the college’s travel budget is limited, support must be secured at least one month prior to attending the conference/seminar.
 We do not support or fund any travel requests after the trip has been taken.